burntsugar/WestMacsAppCoreCS/README.md

 One of my main hopes for this app is to provide a way for hikers to report the current conditions along the trail - especially those which relate to surface water.
 These reports would allow hikers to plan their water accordingly, and potentially achieve pack-weight efficiences.

+🚀 So when my SIT771 studies asked for a rocket-powered OO app built in C# I chose to do this.

 ## ⛺ Current project goals

 - Consolidate my data and ideas for this app which have been distributed across multiple other platforms and databases.